zephyrproject-rtos/zephyr/samples/subsys/usb/cdc_acm/README.rst

 If the ModemManager runs on your operating system, it will try to access the CDC ACM device and maybe you can see several characters including "AT" on the terminal attached to the CDC ACM device.
-You can add or extend the udev rule for your Arduino 101 to inform ModemManager to skip the CDC ACM device.
+You can add or extend the udev rule for your board to inform ModemManager to skip the CDC ACM device.
 For this example, it would look like this: